pengunations/tea-brikshya-pos/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License. # Updated Fri Aug  1 09:41:25 PDT 2025